jnardiello/printfarmhq/docs/docker-testing.md

-# Docker-Based Testing for PrintFarmHQ
+# Docker Testing for PrintFarmHQ

-This document describes the Docker-based testing infrastructure for PrintFarmHQ, which ensures consistent, isolated, and reproducible test execution across all environments.
+This document describes the Docker-based testing infrastructure for PrintFarmHQ. **All tests MUST be run through Docker containers** to ensure consistency and reproducibility.

 ## 🎯 Overview

-All tests now run in Docker containers by default, eliminating the need for developers to install Python, Node.js, or any other dependencies on their local machines.
+Tests are exclusively run in Docker containers.
+There is no option to run tests locally on the host machine.
+This enforces consistent test environments across all developers and CI/CD systems.

 ## 🚀 Quick Start